-Maho Bay is one of the most beautiful and serene bays in the world.
+Maho Bay on St John is one of the most beautiful and serene bays in the world.
 As compared to the more popular and more heavily photographed Trunk Bay, Maho has a more laid back vibe.

 The bay was once full of beautiful palm trees that leaned into the ocean but since hurricane maria in 2017 nearly all of those trees are gone.

 Even still, Maho Bay is a jaw-dropping spot, well worth the visit.
 Crystal blue/turquoise water, white sands, sea turtles, and palm trees comprise this stunning destination.
 Visitors also can rent kayaks here and swim with sea turtles.

 - Best time to Visit

 - Getting to Maho Bay

 - SUNSCREEN: Many sunscreens have been outlawed in the Virgin Islands due to reef-damaging ingredients.
 Goes without saying but we’ll say it anyway – wear sunscreen!
 The Caribbean is unforgiving on unprotected skin.
 We’ve made that mistake enough times to make lathering up a top priority.
 We highly recommend this one (which is reef-safe).

 - FOOTWEAR: There’s nothing like the feeling of warm sand between the toes.
 There’s also nothing quite like the feeling of something sharp and pokey in the toes.
 The walk to the beach from the parking lot is short but best attempted with something between your feet and the ground, like these sandals that we love. and these sandals which have straps.

 - SNORKEL GEAR: There is an actual underwater trail in Virgin Islands National Park – how cool is that?
 In order to best experience it along with so many other amazing underwater spots, you need snorkel gear!
 This is the inexpensive set we used.
 We also liked this cool American Flag swimming cap